cma2819/nodecg-vue-ts-template/README.md

-# ome-speedrun-layout
+# nodecg-vue-ts-template

-NodeCG layout bundle for RTA 1n Kagawa Online.
+NodeCG bundle template with Vue.ts and Vuex